jlangner87/roaster_roster/README.md

-### *This repository contains the code for my Python server side code.
-I ultimately had to piot to a PostgreSQL backend.
+### *This repository contains my Python server side code.
+For this project, I ultimately made the decision to piot to a PostgreSQL backend.
 I am retaining this repo for reference only*

 ![header](/assets/Header_README.png)
 ### Joshua M. Langner